equalitie/ouinet/README.md

 important parameters, so you may want to stop it (see above) and use the **shell container** (see below) to edit `client/ouinet-client.conf`:

+  - If using a local test injector, set its endpoint in option `injector-ep`.
-  - Add configuration options for the injector endpoint `injector-ep` (only for testing) and its access credentials `injector-credentials`.
+  - Set the injector's credentials in option `injector-credentials`.
-  - If the injector endpoint uses TLS, set `injector-tls-cert-file` to `/var/opt/ouinet/client/ssl-inj-cert.pem` and copy the injector's TLS certificate to that file.
+  - Unless using a local test injector, set option `injector-tls-cert-file` to `/var/opt/ouinet/client/ssl-inj-cert.pem` and copy the injector's TLS certificate to that file.
   - Set the public key used by the injector for HTTP signatures in option